Making recipes easier to find

 Working with constraints

-They say constraints enable creativity, and I got pretty creative – having limited resources for research, I used Tinder to recruit participants until I got banned from the platform.
+They say constraints enable creativity, and I got pretty creative – having limited resources for research, I used anonymous social apps to recruit participants.
 I learned to evaluate risk and impact to determine research priorities, because you can't test everything.
 I would have liked to collect more quantitative metrics to measure the success of my designs, but didn't have the capacity to do so.

 There were also a number of technical and design constraints.
 While I was working with MyPalate's existing brand system, the app was undergoing a visual refresh, and there were designers working on other features.
 Reusing interface patterns was key to making the app feel like it was all made by one person.
 On top of this, I was also limited to the categories in our database, and the way search already worked.

 Currently, this project has been put on pause mid-development.
 Although I've been fortunate to see some of my work come to life, MyPalate has pivoted from a recipe app to explore other ways to help people enjoy food, with the intention to continue building our app in the near future.

 Shoutout to co-founders Tank and Derek for trusting me with their vision, our engineers Thomas, Minh, Viet, Nihal, and William who explained entity relationship diagrams and discussed implementation & edge cases with me, as well as designers Calvin and LJA for always being there to share feedback, and the rest of the MyPalate team for testing my designs and being awesome.